LINWEN607/congregate/runbooks/group-and-project-migration.md

 * [ ] Attach `data/congregate.log`, `data/audit.log`, and `data/waves/wave_<insert_wave_number>/wave<insert-wave-here>.log` to this issue
 * [ ] Copy `data/congregate.log`, `data/audit.log`, and `data/waves/wave_<insert_wave_number>/wave<insert-wave-here>.log` to `/opt/congregate/data/waves/wave_<insert_wave_number>/`

-### Post Migration with Missing Groups and Projects
+### Post Migration with Failed Groups and Projects

-* [ ] Repeatedly Check if projects or groups are missing N times.
+* [ ] Repeatedly Check if projects or groups are failed during migration.
-    * [ ] If migrating to `.com`:
-        * Reach out to support to delete the failed/partially imported projects.
+    * [ ] Reach out to `Support` to delete the failed/partially imported projects.
 Provide the full path to the project. provided in the project migration results
-    * [ ] If migrating to `self-managed`:
-        * Delete all failed/partially imported projects listed in the project migration results.
     * [ ] Once the projects are confirmed deleted, prepare to migrate them again.
     * [ ] If projects or groups are missing, confirm the projects and groups have successfully exported and confirm they don't actually exist on the destination instance
         * To confirm the exports have successfully exported, review the contents of `/opt/congregate/downloads` or the S3 bucket defined in the configuration.
 Make sure no export archive has a size of 42 bytes.
 That means the export archive is invalid.